steinwurf/storage-benchmarks/README.rst

   build/linux/benchmark/jerasure_throughput/jerasure_throughput
   build/linux/benchmark/openfec_throughput/openfec_throughput

-By default, these applications will execute a few basic benchmarks.
+By default, these applications will execute some basic benchmarks with the same default parameters for all libraries.

 Additional parameters can be given to these binaries to customize the benchmark runs:

---symbols=N

---symbol_size=N

---loss_rate=0.x

---type=encoder/decoder

---python_file=filename

---csv_file=filename

---json_file=filename
+``--symbols=N``: the number of symbols in a block/generation

+``--symbol_size=N``: the size of each symbol in bytes

+``--loss_rate=0.x``: the ratio of erased original symbols

+``--type=encoder/decoder``: enables only the encoder or decoder benchmark type

+``--python_file=filename``: saves the results as a Python dictionary to the given file

+``--csv_file=filename``: saves the results as a CSV table to the given file

+``--json_file=filename``: saves the results as a JSON document to the given file

+Extra option for kodo_storage:

+``--density=0.x``: the code density used for the sparse RLNC benchmark

 For example, kodo_storage can be invoked with these parameters::